-- uri (str) the full URI including the scheme and data source name. - pattern (str) the pattern to query (currently we support STIX). - session_id (str) id of the session, may be useful for analytics directly writing into the store.

-Returns returned data.
+- uri (str) the full URI including the scheme and data source name. - pattern (str) the pattern to query (currently we support STIX). - session\id (str) id of the session, may be useful for analytics directly writing into the store. - config (dict) a layered list/dict that contains config for the interface and can be edited/updated by the interface. - Returns returned data.
 Currently there are two choices: kestrel.datasource.
 ReturnFromFile and kestrel.datasource.ReturnFromStore.

-$\textbf{Return type} \ \textit{kestrel.datasource.retstruct.} Abstract \textit{ReturnStruct}$ class kestrel.datasource.retstruct.AbstractReturnStruct
+Return type kestrel.datasource.retstruct.AbstractReturnStruct class kestrel.datasource.retstruct.AbstractReturnStruct

-5.3 Kestrel Data Source ReturnStruct
+7.4 Kestrel Data Source ReturnStruct